ethanburrell/Blog/_posts/2019-04-09-Books-Read.md

 ---
 Happens after a studying on entertainment, on prepayment vs postpayment (page 73/74)

 > *Prepaying isn't just a trend, it's all around us.
 We buy Broadway tickets, airfare, and Burning Man passes well before we use them.
-Heck, you paid for this book bbefore you consumed it. *
+Heck, you paid for this book before you consumed it. *

-> *If we pay for something before consuming it, the acutal consumption of it feels almost painless.
+> *If we pay for something before consuming it, the actual consumption of it feels almost painless.
 There is no pain of paying at that time nor any worrying about paying in the future.
 It is a pain free transaction*
 (75)

 ---